-One of the biggest factors to consider when emigrating to New Zealand is what it is like to live there.
+One of the biggest factors to consider when emigrating to New Zealand (apart from immigration policies) is what it is like to live there.
 The people, weather, housing, food and prices will all influence your perception and enjoyment of what it is to live in New Zealand.
 So, plan your move, and read on!

 New Zealand has a population of only around 4.4 million people.
 To put that into perspective, that is about half the total population of London, with a land mass of almost the same size as the United Kingdom (243,000km2 for the UK, 270,000km2 for New Zealand).
 Breaking those figures down, we can see that the New Zealand population density is vastly different from the United Kingdom average, at 16 people per square kilometre, compared to 255 people per square kilometre in the UK.
 This figure ranks New Zealand at 202th out of 241 countries world wide on population density.
 This is generally a favourable statistic if you like wide open spaces, fresh air and finding places with natural beauty and low or no levels of population.

 In reality, what this means is that within towns and cities, queuing in shops and petrol stations is rare and places are not commonly overcrowded.
 If you leave the towns and cities behind, you can drive for miles without ever seeing another car.
 You can drive away from civilisation and find a beach, sit and read for hours on end without being disturbed by other people.
 You can go camping, truly in the wild, with only yourselves and the belongings you bring with you to keep you company.
 It's a strange feeling that certainly isn't for everybody, but most will be able to appreciate the level of serenity and peace the country offers because of this very low population density.

 You will receive over several days the ultimate guide to your future stay/life in New Zealand.
 Everything you need to know on moving, living, working, or studying in New Zealand.
 Hints/tips on jobs, cost of living, housing, food, and travelling.